computations/SunStar/doc/writeup.md

 Background
 -------------------------------------------------------------------------------

-The problem of phylogentics is an old one, going back as far as Darwin, and is a central question in the field of biology.
+The problem of phylogenetics is an old one, going back as far as Darwin, and is a central question in the field of biology.
 In the following sections, we will lay out the problem at hand (Incomplete Lineage Sorting), and the attempts so far to solve the problem.